IBM/security-verify-reactjs-tutorial/README.md

 oc expose svc/weather-svc
 ```

 Ensure that the service is started successfully using the command `oc get pods`.
 Also make a note of the route using the command `oc get routes`.
-The route will be provided in the configuration of the front-end microservice.
+The route will be required in the configuration of the front-end microservice.

-### Deploy the user info service
+### 5. Deploy the user info service

 Open the file `verify.config` under `user-info-svc/src/main/resources`.
 Add the `introspection_endpoint`, `Client ID` and `Client Secret` that you noted for Security Verify configuration as shown below, and save the file: